hylu-dev/hylu-blog/content/projects/volumetric-fog-of-war/index.md

 math: true
 ---

-While I was working on *Inner Alliance*, we wanted to implement a fog of war but we realized a simple 2D screen effect wouldn't cut it when we had a dynamic 3D camera.
+While I was working on *Inner Alliance*, I needed to implement a fog of war but I realized a simple 2D screen effect wouldn't cut it when we had a dynamic 3D camera.
 That led me down the path of raymarched fog.
 Here, we'll take a look at how I built it in Unity URP.

 ---